If you’re working from home and need to get remote access to a Windows 10 computer from your Mac, we have good news: it’s easy.

 To delete a desktop, right-click on it and select Delete.

 Remotely Access Your Computer From Anywhere

-Microsoft Remote Desktop is an easy way to access Windows from a Mac.
+Microsoft Remote Desktop is an easy way to get remote access to Windows 10 from a Mac.
 But what if you need to do it the other way around, or perhaps need to bring a Linux computer or a Chromebook into the mix?

-The quickest solution here is to set up Chrome Remote Desktop, Google’s remote access tool that runs on any desktop computer that has Chrome installed.
+The quickest solution here is to set up Chrome Remote Desktop , Google’s remote access tool that runs on any desktop computer with Chrome installed.
 We’ve also shown how to remote access your Mac from any platform.